 We also treat children with headaches.
 In children, we particularly emphasize safer, non-drug approaches, such as biofeedback or meditation, magnesium, CoQ10, and other supplements, as well as Botox injections, which are also safer than drugs.
 The youngest child we’ve treated with Botox was 8 years old (the oldest one still receiving Botox and doing very well mentally and physically, is 98).

 To make our services as accessible as possible our providers accept most insurance policies, except for Medicaid, Medicare, and ACA plans.

-Our staff consists of headache doctors and nurse practitioners who are among the best in the field.
+Our staff consists of neurologists and nurse practitioners, who specialize in headache medicine and all of whom are among the best in the field.
 We utilize medications, nutritional supplements, nerve blocks, nerve stimulation, Botox, acupuncture, and other treatments.
 We also prescribe medical marijuana (only to New York State residents).

 The procedure to administer Botox for chronic migraine is very brief and causes minimal discomfort.
 This video shows me performing Botox injections on one of our patients (with her written consent):

 The headache clinic is led by myself, a board-certified neurologist and a headache doctor with 30 years of experience in treating headaches and pain.
 About twenty five years ago I was one of the first headache specialists to start using Botox for the treatment of headaches.
 Since then, I have treated thousands of patients and have trained well over 200 doctors from the United States and around the world in the use of Botox for migraines and other headaches.
 I have participated in research studies that led to the FDA approval of Botox for the treatment of chronic migraines and have published many articles on this and other topics.
 I also provide second opinion on the treatment of other neurological conditions, such as Parkinson’s disease, Alzheimer’s, epilepsy, and multiple sclerosis with an emphasis on non-drug therapies.